-This means we can express a weight-update rule as a list of four numbers, corresponding to the weight changes in each of these circumstances: [alpha, beta, gamma, delta].
+This gives us a set of possible learning rules, expressed as a list of four numbers, corresponding to the weight changes in each of these circumstances: [alpha, beta, gamma, delta].

 Learning rules

 We have changed the 'learn' function from 'learning1.py' so that it takes an extra parameter which specifies the weight-update rule to be used during learning.